anniequasar/session-summaries/README.md

     + readme.py     is a python file that usually contains scripts to be run in your python IDE.
                     You need to download and save the file in order to run it.

-    + readme.ipynp  is an ipython notebook file that you can either simply read on github or download to run.
+    + readme.ipynp  is an ipython notebook file that you can either read on github or download to run.
                     To run the file you will need a notebook interpreter such as Jupyter notebooks or you can install jupyter using pip in a python virtual environment in your python console so you don’t have the full anaconda install but can still run jupyter notebooks from you